Maximise the reach of your first-party marketing by identifying the optimum identity vendor to deliver the highest possible addressable audience.

 Where a native match doesn’t exist, create an ‘identity bridge’ through an identity graph, without sharing your data with the graph owner.

 Match identities using deterministic, probabilistic and cookie-based identity.
-Maximise addressable audiences and enabling omnichannel marketing.
+Maximise addressable audiences and enable omnichannel marketing.

 An identity infrastructure differs greatly from an identity graph.
 An identity graph is a centralised database that stores various unique identifiers for a single individual, against a single ID owned and controlled by the identity graph vendor.